canonical/ubuntu.com/templates/kubernetes/docs/overview.md

 ### Cloud integration

 Depending on your choice of cloud, **Charmed Kubernetes** will also install an integration application.
-This enables your cluster to seamlessly access cloud resources and components without additional configuration or hassle.
+This enables **Charmed Kubernetes** to seamlessly access cloud resources and components without additional configuration or hassle.

 <!-- LINKS -->